Code-Institute-Submissions/Dhitchen28963-Jumble-Jungle/README.md

 ##### Navigation menu on devices with a screen width above 1447px width
 ![Header screenshot showing main header and navigation menu when on desktop](assets/images/readme-images/index.html-page-large.png)

-An easy to use navigation is implemented onto all pages with easily identifiable and distinguisable icons for Home, Play, Leaderboard, Restart and Help/Information.
+An easy to use navigation is implemented onto all pages with easily identifiable and distinguishable icons for Home, Play, Leaderboard, Restart and Help/Information.

 **Home**, Which will revert back to the main page (index.html), this is a simplistic main menu with two options (Leaderboard or Game)
 **Leaderboard**, Which will allow the user to jump to the leaderboard to view the league table.
-**Game**, wWich will enable the user to go commence playing Jumble Jungle.
+**Game**, Which will enable the user to go commence playing Jumble Jungle.

 * The buttons are responsive and will fit all screens with any orientation.
 * The navigation icons/buttons are easy to understand and allow the user to understand the different sections of the website/game which allows for a greater user experience.